KHChase/GalaxyDatabase/README.md

            **Search by range: prompts user for the column to search, and an upper and lower bound**

            **Search by match: Prompts user for the column to search, and the target value**

+5. add_update: Prompts user for specific data for each cell